You’ve heard of a Health Savings Account (HSA), but have you heard of how to build a Health Account?

 Here are just a few proceeds we’ll receive:

 - Greater energy - catch me if you can!

 - Blood sugar stability - imagine no more cravings/crashes

 - Emotional health - think happy days!

 These represent the interest paid on the investments in our health.
-You’ll get paid every day and every week.
+Every day is payday!